 In Mahaffey v.
 Marriott, plaintiff’s lawsuit alleged that while exiting an elevator in a motorized scooter, the elevator violently lurched, throwing him off the scooter, causing the scooter to land on top of him, resulting in serious injury.
 (No, I can’t picture it either.)

 I’m assuming the injuries are serious.
 He appears to have hired a Florida lawyer who retained local counsel here.
-Usually people are not going through that effort unless they have a real case, although some of the facts I’m about to get to will make you question just how badly plaintiff was injured.
+Usually, people are not going through that effort unless they have an actual case, although some of the facts I’m about to get to will make you question just how badly the plaintiff was injured.

 Still, Marriott arguably knew the score well enough to set off a “keep the evidence” alarm.
-Plaintiff says that a bell hop was at the scene and saw the injuries.
+Plaintiff says that a bellhop was at the scene and saw the injuries.
 Plaintiff told the front desk about the injuries immediately after the accident and a security guard came up.
 The story gets a little weird from here.
-Plaintiff also claimed that he called the front desk several more times over the next couple of days to obtain medical assistance.
+Plaintiff also claimed that he called the front desk several more times over the next couple of days to get medical assistance.
 I thought this was a serious injury case.
-When I’m seriously injured to the point where I’m going to make a federal case out of it, I’m not calling the front desk for medical assistance.
+When I’m seriously injured to where I will make a federal case out of it, I’m not calling the front desk for medical assistance.
 Who does that?

 Let’s get to the spoliation.
 Before Marriott was hit with discovery, a broken sprinkler head flooded a room where Marriott kept a video of the accident.
 Spoliation motion follows.

 Marriott has some strong points on this.
 First, no one knows exactly whether any documents relevant to this action were destroyed.
-That is a big deal that passes by.
+That is an enormous deal that passes by.
 Why don’t we know?
-Was there really enough discovery done on the destruction?
-More importantly, there is no evidence that Marriott’s negligence caused the destruction.
+Was there enough discovery done on the destruction?
+There is no evidence that Marriott’s negligence caused the destruction.
 If some arsonist came in and started a fire, you could not pin that on Marriott and plaintiff’s lawyers seem to have no evidence about what happened.
 Either they didn’t ask or Marriott would not give them a straight answer.

-I think that the court should have discussed more the alleged contacts with Marriott that made clear plaintiff was injured.
+I think the court should have discussed more the alleged contacts with Marriott that made clear the plaintiff was injured.
 I think that should have put them on notice of the problem.
 I’m not sure how that issue would flush out.
-What did the bell hop see?
+What did the bellhop see?
 Ignoring that, as the court did, I agree with the opinion.

 You can find the court’s opinion in Mahaffey v.
 Marriott here.